-I am in the process of making the door lever hurt less to use by rounding its corners.
-Use of other materials such as silicone would improve both grip and comfort.
+I am in the process of making the door lever feel better by rounding its corners.
+I’d like to also explore adding a rubber or silicone surface to improve both grip and comfort.

 Currently, the conversion kit only supports a single size and shape of doorknob.
 One that could support more types would be more useful.

 In the future, it’d be great to further improve the design so that those with motor disabilities would have an easy time installing the door lever.